cmartinezgom/cmartinezgom.github.io/_pages/portfolio.md

 Firstly, you can check my professional work as a Junior Unity Programmer at Maniac Panda Games developing Racerloop and MotionTracker, the app I developed for HP-SCDS as a Software Engineering Intern.

-{% include postgallery.html caption="Programming Portfolio." id="postgalleryProfProgramming" %}
+{% include postgallery.html caption="Professional Portfolio." id="postgalleryProfProgramming" %}

 Secondly, you can check my personal and educational projects.

-{% include postgallery.html caption="Programming Portfolio." id="postgalleryProgramming" %}
+{% include postgallery.html caption="Personal and Educational Portfolio." id="postgalleryProgramming" %}

 <div align="center" id="design-section">